parthenon-hpc-lab/parthenon/docs/outputs.md

-Parthenon HDF5 outputs can be read with the python visualization library [yt](https://yt-project.org/) as certain variables are named when adding fields via `StateDescriptor::AddDenseField` and `StateDescriptor::AddSparsePool`.
+Parthenon HDF5 outputs can be read with the python visualization library [yt](https://yt-project.org/) as certain variables are named when adding fields via `StateDescriptor::AddField` and `StateDescriptor::AddSparsePool`.
 Variable names are added as a `std::vector<std::string>` in the variable metadata.
 These labels are optional and are only used for output to HDF5.
 4D variables are named with a